benmvp/slides/2023/connecttech/divops.md

 - **`semantic-release`** is the primary tool for this
   - They say they by removing human involvement they make releases "unromantic and unsentimental"
 - However, it doesn't work with monorepo setups
-  - One alternative, especially if you're already using **Lerna** is to use it's releasing functionality
+  - if you're already using **Lerna** you can use it's releasing functionality
   - Or you can use the standalone **`changesets`** library
+- I don't have time time to go into ESM vs CJS targets
+  - And how to configure `package.json` for each

 =====
 <!-- .slide: data-background="url(../../img/divops/live-concert-tijs-van-leur-Qnlp3FCO2vc-unsplash.jpg) no-repeat center" data-background-size="cover" -->